jrockway/beaglebone-gps-clock/README.md

 French as an added bonus.
 Either way, time stations are super relaxing to listen to, with that nice 1Hz tempo.
 My kind of jams.
 Enjoy.

+## Addenda

+To get the time correct after a cold boot, I added a [battery-backed real time clock](http://docs.macetech.com/doku.php/chronodot_v2.0) to the i2c bus.
+This also has a PPS output, and while I don't trust it to be synchronized to UTC seconds, the frequency should be pretty accurate.
+So I have chrony monitoring its 1Hz SQW output, but not using it for time calculations.
+A device tree entry makes this clock the default hardware clock, so the time will be read from it upon a cold boot.
+It also measures the temperature inside the clock, which might look nice on graphs.

 ## Future work

 I'd like to get more than just microsecond accuracy, but convincing Linux to do